The datasets

 Real

-Rainfall, terrain, land cover, soil, and — in the eight cities — the pipe network itself come straight from published data.
+Rainfall, terrain, land cover, soil, and — in the 35 real-network cities — the pipe network itself come straight from published data.

 02